RustyRoad/RustyRoad/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

-- Creator of Ruby on Rocket, David Heinemeier Hansson (DHH)
+- Creator of Ruby on Rails, David Heinemeier Hansson (DHH)
 - Creator of Rust, Graydon Hoare
 - Creator of Rocket, Sergio Benitez